 His three favorite courtroom novels are The Caine Mutiny, by Herman Wouk; To Kill a Mockingbird, by Harper Lee; and Anatomy of a Murder, by Robert Traver.
 John Grisham novels are not among Allan's favorites.
 He finds too much fantasizing in them.
 It's not that Allan has anything against fantasizing as such.
 For example, he's a real Batman fan, and he enjoyed the first three Terminator movies.
 (He found the fourth to be, to put it charitably, crap.)
 But what he dislikes is fantasizing in something that tries to present itself as plausible.

 As a youngster, Allan spent summers on McGuffey's Friendly Farm, in Accord, New York.
 Its patriarch was Charles “Charlie” McGuffey.
 Activities there included swimming, softball, and hayrides.
 On the farm were typically one or two horses, two or three cows and pigs, roosters and chickens, and various dogs and cats.
-Now, sixty years later, Allan remains in touch with a couple of the lifelong friends he met there.
+Now, sixty-five years later, Allan remains in touch with a couple of the lifelong friends he met there.

 Allan has a Commercial Pilot's license and is a Certified Flight Instructor.
-He has flown both complex and high performance aircraft.
+He has acted as pilot-in-command of both complex and high performance aircraft.
 His last significant aviation accomplishment was to gain total proficiency with and provide ground instruction for Bendix/King KLN89B and KLN94 Global Positioning Systems (GPS) navigating equipment.
 Over the years, Allan flew regularly from various airports in New Jersey, including Essex County Airport (CDW), Marlboro (2N8), Princeton (39N) and, most recently, Central Jersey Regional Airport (47N) in Manville; and Double Eagle II Airport (AEG), in Albuquerque, New Mexico.
 In Spring, 2002, he discontinued flying for a combination of reasons.
 These reasons included the fact that adequate insurance coverage has become unavailable; the proliferation of regulations and restrictions following the attack on the World Trade Center; and increasing difficulty finding time to fly often enough to maintain a comfortable level of proficiency.
 Allan looks forward to resuming his flying at some future time.

 J.D., Seton Hall Law School, 1976